 A high back sofa has a backrest is higher than the armrests.
-This is a very common silhouette that can be used in formal as well as casual settings.
+This is a very common silhouette that works in formal as well as casual settings.
 The upholstery and arm design determine the particular design and level of formality for the piece.

 With the recent surge in popularity of the Mid-Century Modern design genre, this sofa style is hot.
-These are very versatile types of couches and are most often used in a minimalist or mid-century design scheme.
+These are very versatile types of couches and are you can find them most often in a minimalist or mid-century design scheme.
 They are great for adding a retro feel to any room.
 Exposed legs and a linear structure and characteristic of this style.
 In addition, most mid-century sofas — but not all—have some tufting on the back.

 Known for its exposed wood and elegant legs, reminiscent of the Louis XV period, the cabriole sofa has a distinctive silhouette.
 It was also a popular shape in the work of furniture maker Thomas Chippendale.
 Typically, the back is all one continuous piece without cushions and has an elegant curving line.
 The main aura of elegance derives from its overall shape and lithe legs meaning it will always lend a refined air to a room.

 Unlike the English Roll Arm sofa, the back cushions of a Lawson are also loose.
-The arms can be rounded or square, which is the more common arm style these days.
-This style is family-friendly and is very well suited for a family room.
+The arms can be rounded but square is the more common arm style these days.
+This style is family-friendly and is works very well for a family room.